kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Gertrude Robinson.md

 - [[MAG 145 - Infectious Doubts]] - Statement from [[Arthur Nolan]] regarding [[The Cult of the Lightless Flame]]'s attempts to raise [[Agnes Montague]] to be capable of carrying out the ritual of [[The Desolation]].
 - [[MAG 154 - Bloody Mary]] - Statement of [[Eric Delano]] regarding his life and escape from [[The Magnus Institute]].
 - [MAG 158: Panopticon]] - A short recording of Gertrude's murder by [[Elias Bouchard]].
-- [[MAG 161 - Dwelling]] - A recording made by Gertrude to explain the cosmology of the world and the role of [[The Archivist]] to her successor.
+- [[MAG 161 - Dwelling]] - A recording made by Gertrude to explain the cosmology of the world and the role of [[Jonathan Sims|The Archivist]] to her successor.
 - [[MAG 162 - A Cosy Cabin]] - A recording of a conversation between Gertrude and [[Gerard Keay]], where Gertrude says that she believes if a ritual is successful in fully manifesting an [[The Entities|Entity]], its effects would be irreversible.
 - [[MAG 167 - Curiosity]]
 - [[MAG 192 - An Appointment]] (mentioned)